The Testament According to the Jackdaw of Unreason

 The jackdaw is a lunatic.
 Not the kind of lunatic whose insanity derives from the phases of the moon, but a bona fide genuine madman, I mean madbird.

-Get some faith, says the jackdaw.
+So, get some faith, he says.
 Don’t question it, just stand firm like an irrational lunatic on a fantastic unfoundation of unreason.